 Glaucoma and… hormonal birth control?

 Glaucoma is the second-leading cause of blindness worldwide after cataracts, and it affects 3 million people in the United States alone.
-According to the American Association of Ophthalmologists, glaucoma is defined as vision problems related to damage of the optic nerve, usually caused by excess fluid in the eye that increases intraocular pressure or IOP (the pressure within the eye).
-As the optic nerve becomes damaged due to this increased pressure, a person’s vision will start to develop blind spots.
+According to the American Association of Ophthalmologists, glaucoma is defined as vision problems related to optic nerve damage, usually caused by excess fluid in the eye that increases intraocular pressure or IOP (the pressure within the eye).
+As the optic nerve becomes damaged due to this increased pressure, a person will experience blind spots in their vision.
 Regrettably, these blind spots may not be noticeable until most of the optic nerve fibers have already been irreversibly damaged.
 In about 5% of cases, glaucoma progresses to blindness, according to the Glaucoma Research Foundation.
 Glaucoma is a leading cause of blindness in adults over age 60, the Mayo Clinic reports.

 Because of the lack of early symptoms, it is estimated that half of people with current glaucoma have not yet been diagnosed.
 Consequently, it is important to receive a comprehensive eye exam before extensive damage has taken place, particularly if you are at increased risk of developing glaucoma.